RonnieDipple/Algorithms/FAQ.md

 a = b
 b = temp

-# OR in a single line...
+# OR in amount single line...
 a = 42
 b = 21